rapideinternet/mijnkantoor.dossier.import/README.md

 # MijnKantoor Dossier Import for Custom Directories

-This PHP script automates the process of creating directories and uploading files to MijnKantoor, utilizing the MijnKantoor API.
-It is designed to efficiently handle customer directories, check for the presence of files and directories, and maintain a cache to optimize performance.
+The purpose of this script is to automate the import of a hierarchical directory structure and files into MijnKantoor.
+The script will create directories on the remote server and upload files as specified in the local directory structure.
+When the script encounters directories that contain both files and subdirectories, it will create a directory called 'overig' and upload the loose files to that directory because of the limitation that MijnKantoor only allows files to be placed in side directories that have the is_leaf flag set to true.

 ## Prerequisites